SamanthaSmith04/ur10e-industrial-reconstruction/README.md

 - Majority of markers are visible to the camera (the blue dots in the image view `/annotated_image`)
 - Lighting conditions are similar to useage environment

-These images are used in addition to the position data of end of the robot `tool0` at the time of each image to locate the aruco marker positions in space relative to the `world` frame from the camera data (2D color feed and depth map)
+These images are used in addition to the position data of end of the robot `tool0` at the time of each image to locate the aruco marker positions in space relative to the `world` frame from the camera data (2D color feed and depth map) to perform the Extrinsic calibration.

+#### Intrinsic Calibration
+Since the Orbbec camera publishes the intrinsic info, it can easily be pulled from the ros topic `/camera/color/camera_info`.
+This will list a few parameters for the camera, we will be looking at `k`.
+More information on what this parameter is encoding can be found [here](https://ksimek.github.io/2013/08/13/intrinsic/).
+The information is laid out as an array, but `k` represents a 3x3 matrix:

+$$ k =
+\begin{bmatrix}
+f_x & 0 & c_x \\
+0 & f_y & c_y \\
+0 & 0 & 1
+\end{bmatrix}
+$$

+#### Extrinsic Calibration

 ### Running Industrial Reconstruction
 [Industrial Reconstruction Repo](https://github.com/ros-industrial/industrial_reconstruction)